 Irish writer Claire Keegan’s debut collection of stories, Antarctica, was a Los Angeles Times Book of the Year.
 The Observer called these stories: ‘Among the finest recently written in English’.
 It was also awarded the William Trevor Prize, judged by William Trevor.

 In 2007, her second collection, Walk the Blue Fields, was published to huge critical acclaim and went on to win The Edge Hill Prize for the strongest collection published in The British Isles.
 The prize was adjudicated by Hilary Mantel.

 Foster (2010) won The Davy Byrnes Award, then the world’s richest prize for a story.
 It judged by Richard Ford: “Keegan is a rarity-someone I will always want to read’.”

 Keegan’s stories are published in English by Faber & Faber, have appeared in The New Yorker, Granta, The Paris Review, Best American Stories, won numerous awards – and are translated into 17 languages.
 She is internationally renowned as a teacher of creative writing.

-“The best stories are so textured and so moving, so universal but utterly distinctive, that it’s easy to imagine readers savouring them many years from now and to imagine critics, far in the future, deploying new lofty terms to explain what it is that makes Keegan’s fiction work.” –The New York Times (Walk the Blue Fields review)
+‘The best stories here are so textured and moving, so universal but utterly distinctive, that it’s easy to imagine readers savouring them many years from now and to imagine critics, far in the future, deploying lofty new terms to explain what it is that makes Keegan’s fiction work’ –The New York Times (Walk the Blue Fields review)